risingwavelabs/risingwave-docs-legacy/cloud/cluster-choose-a-cluster-plan.md

 - **Configure nodes**

-    Configure the instance resources and numbers of each node according to your actual needs.
+    Configure each node's instance resources and numbers according to your actual needs.

     To learn more about the nodes, see the [architecture of RisingWave Database](https://www.risingwave.dev/docs/current/architecture/).